Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

         </tr>
 </table>

-## Step 5: Instantiate Architecture Elements, Allocate Responsibilities, and Define Interfaces
+## Step 5: Instantiate Architecture Elements, Allocate Responsibilities, and Define Interfaces:
 The instantiation design decisions considered and made are summarized in the following table:
 | Design Decision and Location                                                                        | Rationale                                                                                                                                                                                        |
 |-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|